Increasing access to hospitals and healthcare facilities

 - medical products and commodities

 - leadership and governance

-By working together with facility staff and community health workers, our approach strengthens the community-facility-community referral systems, including referrals from lower to higher level facilities.
+By working together with facility staff and community health workers, our approach strengthens the referral systems between the community and health facilities, including referrals from lower to higher level facilities.
 Through the power of partnerships, we help ensure that quality health care is provided to the most vulnerable by providing outreach services following national guidelines and protocols with appropriate reporting.